```

 What is the EU Taxonomy?

-The EU taxonomy is a central element of the European Green Deal.
+The EU Taxonomy is a central element of the European Green Deal.
 This instrument provides a classification for the identification of sustainable economic activities.
 The aim is to promote targeted investment in environmentally friendly innovations in order to drive forward the green transition within the EU.

 By supporting the EU's goals of climate neutrality by 2050 and a significant reduction in greenhouse gas emissions by 2030, the EU Taxonomy serves as a guideline for investors who wish to invest in sustainable projects.

-According to the EU Taxonomy Regulation, an economic activity is classified as sustainable and therefore taxonomy-compliant if it contributes substantially to at least one of the six defined environmental objectives without causing significant harm to other objectives (principle of “Do No Significant Harm” - DNSH).
+According to the EU Taxonomy Regulation, an economic activity is classified as sustainable and therefore Taxonomy-compliant if it contributes substantially to at least one of the six defined environmental objectives without causing significant harm to other objectives (principle of “Do No Significant Harm” - DNSH).
 In addition, investments and activities must comply with basic social and human rights standards.

 The focus is on the following six environmental objectives: